CHMICAL/CHMICAL/README.md

 ## Introduction

 Hello!
 Welcome to my profile.
 My name is Chris and I currently work as a Business Analyst.
 I have a deep passion for software engineering and all the latest in technological developments.
-I have experience in Property Insurance, Python, Business Analysis, agile development, and software development.
-In my free time, I like making music and have been a guitarist for many years, and playing videogames.
+I have experience in Property Insurance, Business Analysis, agile development, Python, and software development.
+In my free time, I like making music and have been a guitarist for many years, and I also enjoy playing videogames.

 You can find more information about my work and background on my LinkedIn profile: https://www.linkedin.com/in/chris-micallef/